GedMullen/2017-2018/java.md

 ## Exercises

 1 .
 For the each of the following [use case examples](https://docs.google.com/document/d/16bjjcqkVtlwYeDtSx9ekH_pQCFNNoFjQtit5UGgxO-w/edit?usp=docslist_api) create a CRC card file on Ygritte.
 Name the file crc.txt.
 <br>2 .
-In your groups create CRC cards for the following [KitBuildIt scenario](https://docs.google.com/document/d/1LfL8Q6N1RXKshODRG5qTILTMhUhwRuHxJlr60PwaolI/edit?usp=sharing)
+In your groups create a kitcrc.txt file on Ygritte and detail CRC cards for the following [KitBuildIt scenario](https://docs.google.com/document/d/1LfL8Q6N1RXKshODRG5qTILTMhUhwRuHxJlr60PwaolI/edit?usp=sharing)
 <br>3 .
 In your groups create a class diagram from the CRC cards you created for KitBuildIt.
 <!--
 <br>4 .
 Create a project in Eclipse on Ygritte called "uml2java" and Implement your detailed class diagrams in Java.